ihsn/SDCPractice/_build/html/_sources/process.rst.txt

 is high, an alternative is using perturbative methods.
 These can be used without prior recoding of variables.
 These methods, however, preserve data structure only partially.
 The preferred method depends on the requirements of the users.
-We refer to Chapter 5 and especially Section 5.3 for a discussion of perturbative methods implemented in *sdcMicro*.
+We refer to Chapter 5 and especially the Section `Perturbative methods <anon_methods.html# Perturbative methods` for a discussion of perturbative methods implemented in *sdcMicro*.

 Finally, the choice of SDC methods depends on the data used since the same methods produce different results on different datasets.
 Therefore,